Scott Robertson (footballer, born 1985): Dundee United

+With his contract the end of the 2011–12 season, Robertson said he hinted about staying at Dundee United.
+But many clubs in England including Birmingham City, Brentford, Blackpool and Rangers were interested in signing Robertson.

 Blackpool

-On 27 July 2012, he signed a two-year contract with an option for a further year with Blackpool.
-Upon signing, Robertson said he would like to be as successful at Blackpool as Charlie Adam had been in his spell there.
+On 27 July 2012, Robertson signed a two-year contract with an option for a further year with Blackpool.
+Upon signing for the club, Robertson said he would like to be as successful at Blackpool as Charlie Adam had been in his spell there.

+Robertson made his only appearance for Blackpool, starting the match, in a 3–0 loss against Cardiff City on 29 September 2012.
 However, it didn't go to plan as his first team opportunities where he spent most of his time at the club on the bench or not in the squad and only made one appearance.
 Upon leaving Blackpool, Robertson says his time there was 'torture' and that the club had signed him without even seeing him play.

 Hibernian

 Robertson was released from his contract at Blackpool on 28 January 2013, and signed for Hibernian.

-Three days after joining the club, Robertson made his debut for Hibs in a 1–0 loss against Ross County.
-Robertson scored his first goal for Hibs on 15 May 2013, in a 3–1 win against Kilmarnock.
-He later admitted that he should have scored for Hibs earlier than that, particularly when he missed an easy chance in a Scottish Cup tie against Falkirk.
+Two days after joining the club, on 30 January 2013, Robertson made his debut for Hibs, starting the whole game, in a 1–0 loss against Ross County.
+Since joining the club, he quickly became a first team regular, playing in the midfield position.
+In the Edinburgh derby against Hearts, Robertson played a role into setting up a goal for Ross Caldwell, who scored a winning goal, in a 2–1 win.
+In a follow–up match against Kilmarnock, he scored his first goal for Hibs on 15 May 2013, in a 3–1 win against Kilmarnock.
+After the match, Robertson later admitted that he should have scored for Hibs earlier than that, particularly when he missed an easy chance in a Scottish Cup tie against Falkirk.
 In the 2013 Scottish Cup Final, Robertson was an unused substitute as Hibernian lost 3–0 to Celtic.
-Despite the loss, Robertson made twelve appearances and scoring once.
+At the end of the 2012–13 season, he went on to make twelve appearances and scoring once in all competitions.